onealexharms/painscale/README.md

 # How do you rate your pain on a scale of 1 to 10?

 As a person with chronic illness, I get asked this question a lot.
-During a difficult period, I found I was wishing for a way to more reliably distinguish between a 5 and a 7.
-This is still subjective, mostly, but it's consistent, and now I don't have to guess.
+During a difficult period, I found I was wishing for a way to more reliably distinguish between, say, a 5 on Tuesday and a 7 on Thursday.

+The two pain scales (below) are still subjective, mostly, but they're consistent, and now I don't have to guess.

 ## Physical Self-Awareness Pain Scale